What are the requirements for Admission?

 - Age – Students must be 14 years old by September 1 of the year they enroll.

-- Scholarship – Students must have at least average grades and attendance and be willing to work hard to meet high academic expectations and the work obligations of the school.
+- Academics – Students must have at least average grades and attendance and be willing to work hard to meet high academic expectations and the work obligations of the school.

 - Employability – Students must possess the maturity and work ethic necessary to be successful working with adults in an office environment.
 All students must be authorized to work in the United States by the first day of the work study program.